 Lady Gaga debuted this Mexican-themed footstomper about immigrants at the Estadio Tres de Marzo in Guadalajara, Mexico on May 3, 2011.
 She performed an acoustic version of the tune in both Spanish and English.
-Note that Gaga isn't the first with a song called Americano: Roger Clyne & The Peacemakers released their Americano! in 2004.
+Note that Gaga isn't the first with a song called Americano: Roger Clyne & The Peacemakers released their Americano!

 Speaking with Vogue magazine, Gaga explained the song is: "a big mariachi techno-house record, where I am singing about immigration law and gay marriage and all sorts of things that have to do with disenfranchised communities in America.
 It sounds like a pop record, but when I sing it, I see Edith Piaf in a spotlight with an old microphone."